EZ-Robotics/EZ-Template/ez-template-docs/tutorials/tuning_exit_conditions.md

 ## How Does it Work?
 ### pid_wait()

-EZ-Template's exit conditions are a little more special than that though.
+EZ-Template's exit conditions are a little more special than the code above.
 We run timers to tell how long the robot has been within X of your target, and then exit once it's reached a threshold you've set.
 This is what our exit conditions look like at their simplest.
 ![](images/small_timeout.gif)

 You can add another layer to this where it'll also check for a larger area.
 Now 2 timers will run, one when you're within X of target and one when you're within Y of target.